42flyingfish/making-embedded-systems-homework/week2/readme.md

 ### What kind of processor is it?
 STM32F205RGY6 32-bit ARM Cortex-M3 microcontroller
-> ST’s STM32F205/215 microcontrollers are designed for medical, industrial and consumer applications where the high level of integration and performance, embedded memories and peripherals inside packages as small as 4 x 4 mm are required. [stm.com](processor on stm)
+> ST’s STM32F205/215 microcontrollers are designed for medical, industrial and consumer applications where the high level of integration and performance, embedded memories and peripherals inside packages as small as 4 x 4 mm are required. [stm.com][processor on stm]

-You can see more information about the STM32F205 [here on stm.com](processor on stm)
+You can see more information about the STM32F205 [here on stm.com][processor on stm]

 ### How much Flash and RAM does it have?
 Any other memory types?
 1MB flash, 128KB RAM